-The MAI: A Revived Ghost of Globalization?
+The MAI: A Resurrected Ghost of Globalization?

 The ghost of the Multilateral Agreement on Investment (MAI) has risen from the ashes of failed negotiations.
 Should we breathe life back into this controversial agreement, or leave it buried in the past?